Harry Potter and the Deathly Hallows – Part 2: United States and Canada

-In the US and Canada, it is the 27th-highest-grossing film, the highest-grossing film of 2011, the highest-grossing Harry Potter film, the highest-grossing children's book adaptation, the highest-grossing fantasy/live action film and the 13th-highest-grossing 3-D film.
+In the US and Canada, the film became the 13th-highest-grossing film at the time of its release, the highest-grossing film of 2011, the highest-grossing Harry Potter film, the highest-grossing children's book adaptation, the highest-grossing fantasy/live action film and the 13th-highest-grossing 3-D film.
 Box Office Mojo estimates that the film sold more than 40 million tickets.
 It set new records in advance ticket sales with $32 million, in its midnight opening with $43.5 million and in its IMAX midnight opening with $2 million.
 It grossed $91.1 million on its opening Friday, setting a Friday-gross record as well as single- and opening-day records.
 It also set an opening-weekend record with $169.2 million, an IMAX opening-weekend record of $15.2 million and opening-weekend record for a 3-D film.
 Although 3-D enhanced the film's earning potential, only 43% of the opening gross came from 3-D venues.
 This means only $72.8 million of the opening-weekend grosses originated from 3-D showings, the second-largest number at the time.

 It also scored the largest three-day and four-day gross, the sixth-highest-grossing opening week (Friday to Thursday) with $226.2 million, and even the seventh-largest seven-day gross.
 It fell precipitously by 84% on its second Friday and by 72% during its second weekend overall, grossing $47.4 million, which is the largest second-weekend drop for any film that opened to more than $90 million.
 Still, it managed to become the fastest-grossing film in the franchise and also achieved the second-largest ten-day gross ever at the time (now eighth).
 In its third weekend, the movie surpassed Harry Potter and the Philosopher's Stone to become the highest-grossing film of the franchise in the US & Canada.